-A service agreement is a contract between the Commission and a service provider for the provision of purchased disability services for people with disability across Western Australia.
+A service agreement is a contract between the Department of Communities and a service provider for the provision of purchased disability services for people with disability across Western Australia.
 Specific details outlined in the agreement ensure that people with disability, their families and carers are delivered a quality service under the guidelines of the Disability Service Standards whilst being in an environment of finite resources.

 The details include but are not limited to the following: